 Is Foodtography School worth it for someone who does this casually as a hobby?

 In my honest opinion, if you're willing to invest in it then ABSOLUTELY.

 When I signed up for Foodtography School, I had NO intentions of turning my Instagram into a blog/business (I didn't even have a website at the time).
 I was finishing up law school, studying for the bar, and gearing up to start my postgrad job; food photography was just a way for me to de-stress and I wanted to be better at it.
 (Also, I was getting free meals & product at the time, but never made any actual money.)

 NOW?!
-I'm a full time blogger whose worked with huge clients, been featured in various publications & magazines, and I've written a cookbook.
+I'm a full time blogger whose worked with huge clients, been featured in various publications & magazines, and I've written two cookbooks.
 Who would've thought...

 What were your biggest wins after Foodtography School?

-- Landed large brand partnerships with companies like Domino Sugar, Butterfinger, Lactaid, etc.
+- Landed large brand partnerships with companies like Domino Sugar, Butterfinger, Lactaid, Food Network, etc.

 - Reached over 100K followers on Instagram

 - Wrote and photographed two cookbooks

 - Featured in various large publications like The New York Times, Bake From Scratch Magazine, etc.